jarnokoetsier/EXIS/README.md

 If you have installed the original affy package previously, please remove this package from your package library before source running the global R script.

 2) Make sure that the exon/transcript-specific CDF file is in your working directory or has been installed as a CDF package previously.
-Furthermore, when you would like to use the exon-specific probe set definition, also make sure to place the exon annotation file in your working directory
+Furthermore, when you would like to use the exon-specific probe set definition, also make sure to place the exon annotation file in your working directory.

 3) If you would like to use the EXIS app, run the app R script (EXIS_App.R).
 If you open this script in RStudio, you can simply press "Run App" in the top-right corner.
 If you prefer using the functions outside the R shiny environment, you can use the workflow R script (EXIS_Workflow.R) to guide you through the analysis.